vatpac-technology/pilot-procedures/docs/local-procedures/Pacific/portmorseby.md

 | Romeo | Track H316, remaining at least 1nm east of Rigo Road | Track H136, remaining at least 1nm east of Rigo Road |
 | India | Aroa-GAE-Gorohu-FAI-Tatana Island | Tatana Island-FAI-Gorohu-GAE-Aroa |
 | Sierra | Yule Island-RES-BOH-Porebada-Tatana Island | Tatana Island-Porebada-BOH-RES-Yule Island |

+### Daugo Training Area
+The AYD901 (Daugo) Danger Area is established in the southwest quadrant of the AYPY CTR from `SFC` to `A040`.
+It is used for flight training and practice approaches.